zebulon2/dataserver/Installation-Instructions-for-Debian-Wheezy.md

 * runit

 ## Directories
-The following directories are used:
+The following directories are used and should be created:
 * `/srv/zotero/dataserver`: Zotero Dataserver
 * `/srv/zotero/zss`: ZSS
 * `/srv/zotero/storage`: Storage directory for all user and group files
 * `/srv/zotero/log/{download,upload,error}`: Log files of processor daemons
+* `/srv/zotero/log/{api-errors,sync-errors}`: Error Logs from sync or api accesses

 ## Dataserver
 ### Download source